All of this week we’re sharing some of our favourite painting tips & tricks with you!

 If you do use masking tape, try to remove it as soon as possible as over time it can stick to the walls too much and rip off the paint below.

 To ensure you’re left with a perfectly crisp and clean line without any paint bleeding through, paint the edge of the masking tape the colour you’re bordering on first.
-The paint will seal the edge of the tape and stop any other paint seeping under it.
+The paint will seal the edge of the tape and stop any other paint from seeping under it.

 It may not exactly be a secret anymore but it’s still surprising just how many people haven’t heard of this trick which is especially useful if you’re painting a drastically different colour.